California Expungement and California Criminal Records Services

 - California DUI Expungement: Expunging a California DUI conviction results in the dismissal of your conviction, removing the DUI conviction from your California criminal record.
 In other words, a California DUI expungement reopens your criminal case, and then changes the result from a conviction to a dismissal.
 Although a California expungement does not destroy your California criminal record entirely, it does result in you no longer being convicted, which permits you to legally state that you have never been convicted of the crime.

 - California Pardons: Most Californians that want to obtain a pardon from the governor, must first apply for a Certificate of Rehabilitation.
 If granted, this automatically turns into a pardon application.
-For a do-it-yourself guide to California pardons, you may purchase our California Pardon eBook

 Why You Should Hire WipeRecord